Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 Create a systemd Service File

-A systemd service configuration file needs to be created to run Prometheus as a service.
-Create and open this file.
-This guide assumes the use of the nano text editor.
+A systemd service configuration file must be created to run Prometheus as a service.

 File: /etc/systemd/system/prometheus.Service